datasciencewithconnie/Data_Science_Interview_Preparation/Sql questions in Python.md

 # Data Science Coding Question Answers

 :+1: The purpose of this repo is to quick refresh Sql and Python codes.
 The questions will be listed by difficulty and company.
-The answers will be provided in both SQL and Python.
+And the answers will be provided in both SQL and Python.

 Here are the questions list: